mckennalab/SingleCellLineage/README.md

 # Single-cell GESTALT pipeline

 This Docker image processes GESTALT barcode sequencing data.
-Reads are merged by UMI, aligned to the reference file, and aggregated into plots describing the overall editing, as well as trees describing the relative lineage relationships within your data.
+Reads are merged by UMI, aligned to the reference file, and aggregated into plots describing the overall editing, as well as trees describing the relative lineage relationships within your data. *This code is a moving target, and may contain buggy implementations or changing code*.
+I will try to keep the releases as stable, testing implementations.
+The current V1.0 release should be used for anyone but those needing the absolute latest code.

 # Processing data using the GESTALT pipeline